 Parks, Open Space and Recreation.
-The nearest developed City park is Filbert Run Park about 600 feet from the property.
-Any further homes constructed on the property, following annexed, re-zoning and land division, would contribute the Parks System Development Charge which is currently \$4,881.00 per Single Family Home.
+The nearest developed City park is Filbert Run Park about a half-mile from the property.
+Any further homes constructed on the property, following annexation, re-zoning and land division, could contribute the Parks System Development Charge which is currently \$5,411.00 per Single Family Home.

 Transportation.
-Access is provided from S. Rose Road and Sunblaze Drive, local streets which are under Oregon City jurisdiction.
-Though the Oregon City Municipal Code requires application of a City zoning designation upon annexation, a zone change may only be initiated with a zone change application which is accompanied by a required transportation analysis to demonstrate compliance with applicable regulations, such as the

-Transportation Planning Rule (TPR).
+Access is provided from S. South End Rd, a minor arterial road which is under Oregon City jurisdiction.
+Though the Oregon City Municipal Code requires application of a City zoning designation upon annexation, a zone change may only be initiated with a zone change application which is accompanied by a required transportation analysis to demonstrate compliance with applicable regulations, such as the Transportation Planning Rule (TPR).
 As the applicant is required to initiate annexation due to a failed septic system, it is appropriate to retain the existing Clackamas County zoning designation if the development onsite is limited.
 Staff recommends that the property maintain its existing County FU-10 zoning, which will serve to preclude any further development or land divisions on the subject property in advance of a zone change.